eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 For a better understanding of Ansible playbooks - watch this video from RedHat and read this article.

-First Playbook Run
+First Playbook Run on webserver-1

 ![image](https://user-images.githubusercontent.com/78841364/118551260-b8647480-b72b-11eb-84d9-eace08ce18c4.png)

 ### Step 6 - Update GIT with the latest code

-Now all of your directories and files live on your machine and you need to push changes made locally to GitHub.
+1. Push changes made locally to GitHub.

+3. Enter command here

 In the real world, you will be working within a team of other DevOps engineers and developers.
 It is important to learn how to collaborate with help of GIT.
 In many organisations there is a development rule that do not allow to deploy any code before it has been reviewed by an extra pair of eyes - it is also called “Four eyes principle”.